-In accordance with the Corporations Act 2001, the Directors of Snowy Hydro Limited present their report on the consolidated entity (Snowy Hydro or the Group) consisting of Snowy Hydro Limited (the Company) and its controlled entities, for the period ended 30 June 2020.
+In accordance with the Corporations Act 2001, the Directors of Snowy Hydro Limited present their report on the consolidated entity (Snowy Hydro or the Group) consisting of Snowy Hydro Limited (the Company) and its controlled entities, for the year ended 30 June 2021.

-Principal Activities
+Principal activities

-Snowy Hydro is a producer, supplier, trader and retailer of energy in the NEM and a leading provider of risk management financial hedge contracts.
+Snowy Hydro is a producer, supplier, trader and retailer of energy in the National Energy Market (NEM) and a leading provider of risk management financial hedge contracts.
 In addition, we are a water manager operating under a stringent water licence.
 Snowy Hydro captures, stores, diverts water and releases it for the use of irrigators, town water supplies and the environment.

-Snowy Hydro has more than 5,500 megawatts (MW) of generating capacity across New South Wales, Victoria and South Australia including the iconic 4,100MW Snowy Mountains Hydro-electric Scheme, the 300MW Valley Power gas-fired power station, the 320MW Laverton North gas-fired power station in Victoria; the 667MW gas-fired power station at Colongra in New South Wales and 136MW of diesel generation at Port Stanvac and Angaston in South Australia.
-Snowy Hydro has also established an offtake agreement with renewable developer Vena for 100MW of large-scale solar generation at Tailem Bend in South Australia, which commenced in April 2019.
-During 2020 Snowy Hydro procured an additional 68MW offtake with Fotowatio Renewable Ventures' Sebastopol solar farm bringing the total procured offtake agreements as part of the Renewable Energy Procurement Program to 956MW.
+Snowy Hydro has more than 5,500 megawatts (MW) of generating capacity across NSW, Victoria and South Australia including the iconic 4,100MW Snowy Mountains Hydro-electric Scheme, the 300MW Valley Power gas-fired power station and the 320MW Laverton North gas-fired power station in Victoria, the 667MW Colongra gas-fired power station in NSW and 136MW of diesel generation at Port Stanvac and Angaston in South Australia.

+In 2017, Snowy Hydro established an offtake agreement for 95MW of solar generation at Tailem Bend in South Australia, which commenced in April 2019.
+From 2019 to 2021, Snowy Hydro procured offtake agreements for 350MW of generation from five solar farms in NSW and 704MW of generation from five wind farms in NSW and Victoria.
+Operations commenced at three projects during 2021, with another three expected to start up in 2022 and the remaining four in 2023 and 2024.